thnglee/PURE-JOY/README.md

 # PURE-JOY

-farming game, pretty much similar to stardew valley still in developing progress, pls help
+a game about farming, pretty much similar to Stardew Valley

+still in progress